 The department of Political Science has a number of scholarships and awards that are available to students each year.
 The application for each award is due on the first Friday of March by 4pm.
-These applications should be sent via email to Dr. Larry Anderson at firstname.lastname@example.org.
+Questions about the application process should be emailed to Dr. Larry Anderson at email@example.com.
 Decisions are announced before the end of the spring semester.

 The Dr. John F. Kozlowicz Scholarship in Legal Studies is a $500 scholarship awarded to a student interested in pursuing a career in law or legal studies.
 Applicants must be a Political Science or Public Policy and Administration Major with a Legal Affairs emphasis.
 Additional requirements include a minimum 70 credits at time of application, a minimum of 15 units in Political Science coursework at UW-W, and a minimum 3.5 GPA in Major and 3.3 combined GPA overall.